You have come a long way.

 You have decided upon a course of action for your eCommerce page.

-You have even implemented the proper course of action in creating an eCommerce website.
+You have even implemented the proper action to create an eCommerce website.

-Now it is finally time to get your eCommerce website noticed by the general public.
+Now it is time to get your eCommerce website noticed by the general public.

 While promotion may seem secondary to the actual creation of the website, it is not.